qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

-in the map legend (visible layers, their active style, the map legend nodes) does not match any existing map theme contents as defined above, click on :guilabel:`Add Theme...` to create a new map theme, or use :menuselection:`Replace Theme -->` to update the current map theme.
+in the map legend (visible layers, their active style, the map legend nodes) does not match any existing map theme contents as defined above, click on :guilabel:`Add Theme...` to create a new map theme, or use :menuselection:`Replace Theme -->` to update a map theme.
 Use the :menuselection:`Remove Current Theme` button to delete the active theme.

 Map themes are helpful to switch quickly between different preconfigured